- The BIBAs are open to any business based in the County of Lancashire (post Local Government Act of 1972)

 - The sifting-panel reserve the right to highlight relevant categories that suit applications with a view to recognising the business in that category.
 Applicants will be contacted to confirm acceptance.

 - All application forms will be scored out of 100 by a sifting panel.
-Only the 12 top scoring applications will go onto the next round (shortlisting).
+Only the 12 top scoring applications will go onto the next round (Shortlist interviews).

 - All shortlisted applicants will be informed.
 Unsuccessful candidates will be notified by close of business the same day.
-The shortlist will be published to the press.
+The shortlist will not be published.

 - If you are shortlisted you must be available to attend an interview on the dates specified for each category you enter, you can check all the important dates here.